Knoxville Netminder Peter Di Salvo Sets New SPHL Wins Mark

 • Discuss this story on the Southern Professional Hockey League message board...

-- Knoxville Netminder Peter Di Salvo Sets New SPHL Wins Mark - SPHL
+- Knoxville Netminder Peter Di Salvo Sets New SPHL Wins Mark - Knoxville Ice Bears

+- Ice Flyers Head into Final Month with Urgency Following Twin Defeats - Pensacola Ice Flyers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.